Work Package Integrated and Sustainable management of natural assets

 - Kirsty Blackstock, Kerry Waylen, Katrin Prager, Alba Juarez-Bourke, Jessica Maxwell and Sophie Tindale (2018) "Agency in policy alignment: Insights from a review of Scottish Policy Instruments" at St. Andrews Geography and Sustainable Development Seminar Series, 13th November, 2018.

-- Kerr, A. Waylen, Kirsty L. Blackstock, Freddy J. van Hulst, Carmen Damian, Ferenc Horváth, Richard K. Johnson, Robert Kanka, Mart Külvik, Christopher J.A.
+- Kerry, A. Waylen, Kirsty L. Blackstock, Freddy J. van Hulst, Carmen Damian, Ferenc Horváth, Richard K. Johnson, Robert Kanka, Mart Külvik, Christopher J.A.
 Macleod, Kristian Meissner, Mihaela M. Oprina-Pavelescu, Joan Pino, Eeva Primmer, Geta Rîșnoveanu, Barbora Šatalová, Jari Silander, Jana Špulerová, Monika Suškevičs, Jan Van Uytvanck (2019) Policy-driven monitoring & evaluation: does it support adaptive management of socio-ecological systems?
 Science of the Total Environment.

 - Polhill, et al. (2019) Crossing the chasm: a 'tube-map' for agent-based social simulation of policy scenarios in spatially-distributed systems.
 Geoinformatica, 23, 169-99.